EmmanuelUwem1/taget/README.md

 > **Set Goals, Learn, and Grow in the Web3 Ecosystem**

 Taget is a **community-driven Web3 platform** built to onboard, educate, and empower individuals in **Decentralized Autonomous Organizations (DAOs)**.
-It provides a seamless experience through **React, Vite, Framer Motion, React Router DOM, and Tailwind CSS**, ensuring **high performance, smooth animations, and dynamic routing**.
+This website provides a seamless experience through **React, Vite, Framer Motion, React Router DOM, and Tailwind CSS**, ensuring **high performance, smooth animations, and dynamic routing**.

 ## 📌 Features
 - ⚡ **Built with React + Vite** for fast development and optimized performance